Principles of Einstein-Finsler Gravity and Perspectives in Modern Cosmology: (Pseudo) Finsler Spacetimes

-when the coefficients of forms and tensors (i.e. d--tensors etc) are defined with respect to (\ref{ddif}) and (\ref{dder}).
-In this case, we can apply the well known formalism of differential forms as in general relativity \cite {misner}.
+\ The simplest way to perform computations with a d--connection $\mathbf{D}$ is to associate it with a N--adapted differential 1--form $\mathbf{\Gamma } _{\ \beta }^{\alpha }=\mathbf{\Gamma }_{\ \beta \gamma }^{\alpha }\mathbf{e} ^{\gamma },$ when the coefficients of forms and tensors (i.e. d--tensors etc) are defined with respect to (\ref{ddif}) and (\ref{dder}).
+In this case, we can apply the well known formalism of differential forms as in general relativity \cite{misner}.
 It also allows us to elaborate an N--adapted differential/integral calculus for Finsler spaces and generalizations.
 For instance, torsion of $\ \mathbf{D}$ is defined/computed